EPO: Entropy-regularized Policy Optimization for LLM Agents Reinforcement Learning: Methodology

 \subsection{Entropy Smoothing Regularizer}

-To break the cascade failure's two-phase pattern, excessive early exploration followed by late-stage uncertainty propagation, we introduce an entropy smoothing mechanism that prevents the dangerous oscillations observed in sparse reward settings.
+While trajectory-level entropy regularization captures multi-turn structure, it cannot prevent the severe entropy oscillations caused by shared parameters and sparse rewards.
+To stabilize entropy dynamics, we introduce an entropy smoothing mechanism that anchors current entropy to historical averages.
 We maintain an entropy history window $\mathcal{W}_k = \{\bar{H}_{0}, \ldots, \bar{H}_{m}, \ldots, \bar{H}_{k-1}\}$ for RL step $k$, storing the average entropy $\bar{H}_m$ across all trajectories at the token level for each previous RL step $m$.
 The historical entropy reference is computed as the mean $\bar{H}^{\mathcal{W}_k} = \frac{1}{k} \sum_{m=0}^{k-1} \bar{H}_m$.
-This historical anchoring prevents the uncontrolled entropy growth that characterizes the early exploration phase of cascade failure.
+This historical anchoring dampens the entropy fluctuations that destabilize training under sparse reward conditions.
 We apply a token-wise penalty based on acceptable entropy ranges relative to this historical average:

+where $[x]_+ = \max(0, x)$ denotes the ReLU function, and $\kappa_l$, $\kappa_r$ define the acceptable entropy corridor.
+By bounding entropy within historical averages, we prevent the severe oscillations that arise from shared parameter coupling under sparse rewards.
+Aggregating these penalties across all tokens, turns, and trajectories yields the smoothing loss: